-It is worth noting that one of the most-photographed women in history has a handbag with her at all times.
+It is worth noting that one of the most-photographed women in history had a handbag with her at all times.

-Her Majesty Queen Elizabeth II carries a handbag from heritage British luxury handbag brand Launer, identified by iconic structured compact shapes and discreet ‘twisted rope’ signature emblem.
+Her Majesty Queen Elizabeth II carried a handbag from heritage British luxury handbag brand Launer, identified by iconic structured compact shapes and discreet ‘twisted rope’ signature emblem.

-According to Launer, The Queen has granted them a royal warrant and they have been supplying her handbags and leather goods since 1968.
-Her Majesty reportedly owns more than 200 Launer products- mostly black leather Royale or black patent Traviata styles.
+According to Launer, The Queen granted them a royal warrant and they supplied her handbags and leather goods since 1968 until her death in 2022.
+Her Majesty reportedly owned more than 200 Launer products- mostly black leather Royale or black patent Traviata styles.

-The Queen sees her handbag as an integral part of her outfit.
-Each piece completes her look and Elizabeth herself states that she doesn’t feel fully dressed without her handbag.
-Both indoors and outdoors, Her Majesty always has her bag with her.
-She usually carries it on her left forearm.
+The Queen saw her handbag as an integral part of her outfit.
+Each piece completed her look and Elizabeth herself knew that she "didn't feel fully dressed without her handbag".
+Both indoors and outdoors, Her Majesty always had her bag with her, usually carried on her left forearm.

-There is a suggestion that she uses the placement of her handbag to message to her staff when it is time to move on from a conversation.
+There was a rumour that the placement of her handbag was used to message her staff when it was time to move on from a conversation.
+Clever girl!

 #6.
 Classic: 1981 Hermès Birkin